glerner/phpunit-testing/docs/guides/programming-with-ai.md

   - Git submodule reference to the testing framework
   - Do not modify directly
   - Changes should be made in the source directory and synced
+  - Most-used files are copied to bin/ or tests/bootstrap/ by bin/copy-sync-and-bootstrap-files.php

 ### Workflow Guidelines
 1. Make changes in the appropriate source directory